 A user can use subcomponent scores to determine whether a subcomponent of the computer can support a specific type of application.
-For example, a user that plays games may require a higher score for the gaming graphics subcomponent than a user who runs scientific applications, and a user who runs scientific applications would probably want a higher CPU subcomponent score and may not be concerned with a lower gaming graphics subcomponent score.
+For example, a user that spends more time reading or writing documents may require a higher score for the disk than a user who runs scientific applications, and a user who runs scientific applications would probably want a higher CPU subcomponent score and may not be concerned with a lower disk score.

 To retrieve the score for each subcomponent, first call the IQueryRecentWinSATAssessment::get_Info method to get the IProvideWinSATResultsInfo interface.
 Then call the IProvideWinSATResultsInfo::GetAssessmentInfo method to get the IProvideWinSATAssessmentInfo interface.
 For each subcomponent whose score you want to retrieve, call the IProvideWinSATAssessmentInfo::get_Score method.

 The WinSAT API provides the overall base score and scores for each subcomponent.
 To get details of the assessment (for example, the metrics used to compute the score and details of the processor that was assessed), you must retrieve the data from the XML assessment document.
 To retrieve details of the most recent formal assessment, call the IQueryRecentWinSATAssessment::get_XML method.
 To retrieve the details from each assessment in the WinSAT data store, call the IQueryAllWinSATAssessments::get_AllXML method.